 |Women have to pay more in shops

-Women have to pay a lot more in stores than men for almost the same things.
-A new study by The Times newspaper in Britain found that many products for women cost up to twice as much as similar products for men.
-Researchers looked at hundreds of goods in the UK's biggest shops.
-They found that women's clothes and beauty products and girls' toys were on average 36 per cent more expensive than products for men and boys.
-One store charged over $7 more for a pink scooter aimed at girls than a black one.
-Another store charged double the price for ten razors simply because they were pink.
-Researchers said Levi's 501 jeans for women are on average 46 per cent more expensive than those for men.
+Women have to pay more than men for almost the same things.
+A study by The Times newspaper found that many products for women cost twice as much as similar things for men.
+Researchers looked at hundreds of goods in shops.
+They found that clothes, beauty products and toys were 36 per cent more expensive than those for men and boys.
+One store charged $7 more for a pink scooter than a black one.
+Another store charged double the price for pink razors.
+Researchers said women's Levi 501 jeans were 46 per cent more expensive than those for men.

 The Times called this "sexist" pricing.
-Other people have called it a "gender tax".
-Maria Miller, the chairwoman of the British government's women and equalities committee, called it a "rip-off".
-She said she would ask Britain's government to look into this to see if there was price discrimination.
+Other people said it was a "gender tax".
+The chairwoman of the British government's women and equalities committee called it a "rip-off" and an example of price discrimination.
 Britain's Financial Times (FT) newspaper said: "Perhaps women tend to be busier and have less time to shop around.
-Or perhaps they care more about quality when it comes to deodorant or shampoo, whereas men just want something cheap."
-However, the FT said men paid more for some things and questioned why the journalists did not look at the price differences for things that appeal more to men.
+Or perhaps they care more about quality…,whereas men just want something cheap."
+However, the FT said men did pay more for some things.
+It asked why journalists did not look at price differences for things that appeal more to men.